HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-10-10-MATLAB-fitcdiscr-Function.md

     0.3033    0.0714    0.3046
 ```

-It can be seen that, for quadratic discriminant analysis, the mean vector and covariance matrix are respectively estimated by sample mean vector and unbiased sample variance matrix of each class, that is making a unbiased estimation for multivariate normal distribution of each class.
+As can be seen, for quadratic discriminant analysis, the mean vector and covariance matrix are respectively estimated by sample mean vector and unbiased sample variance matrix of each class, that is making a unbiased estimation for multivariate normal distribution of each class.

 At last, we could graphically compare the generated samples, including generated by linear model and by quadratic model, and original ones: